academo/ww-run-raise/README.md

 Then ww creates a file inside `~/.wwscripts` to store a temporary kwin script, it loads the script, runs it, stops it and unloads it in a single go.

 The kwin script is targeted to find and focus a specific window.

+The `-ia` option works differently: it uses KWin's scripting API to query information about the currently active window without needing to filter or launch anything.

 # TODO